 The potential our brain has to learn and grow is astonishing.
 The old understanding we had a finite number of brain cells has been proven false.
 We can continue to learn and grow brain cells all our lives.
 Our brain is at peak efficiency in our young adult years, but that doesn’t mean our brain can’t do amazing things right up until our last breath.

-How to stimulate those brain cells to work well and also allow it to rest is the ultimate balancing act.
-While in school, working or in middle age we use our brain all the time.
+How to stimulate our brain cells to work well and also allow it to rest is the ultimate balancing act.
+While in school, working, or in middle age we use our brain all the time.
 We may feel we don’t need to stimulate it any more.
 Not true!
 The more we use our brain in different ways, the better it will function.
 The more you use your brain, the more brain you have to use.

 While stimulating our brain is clearly important, so is sleep.
 It is an integral process for our brain.
 We typically need 6-7 hours so our brain can process the day.
 Don’t take it for granted; it’s as necessary for your brain as good blood pressure is for your heart.
+If you’re not sleeping well, there are a number of options to try before considering medication.
+For more information on sleep and mental fitness exercises, check out our Brain Boosters products here.

 Listen to your brain and body.
 Get enough sleep and exercise that brain in new and different ways each day.
 See how it will sharpen your mind and clear out those mental cobwebs.